Wind Chill Warning issued for Eastern Beaufort Sea Coast by NWS - NewsBreak

 weather.gov

-Effective: 2023-02-10 09:42:00 EST Expires: 2023-02-10 15:00:00 EST Urgency: Expected Severity: Minor Certainty: Observed Instruction: If outdoors, consider seeking shelter inside a building.
-Torrential rainfall is also occurring with this storm and may lead to localized flooding.
-Do not drive your vehicle through flooded roadways.
-Target Area: Coastal Duval; Coastal Nassau; Inland Nassau; Trout River; Western Duval A strong thunderstorm will impact portions of east central Nassau and north central Duval Counties through 300 PM EST At 223 PM EST, Doppler radar was tracking a strong thunderstorm near Jacksonville International Arpt, moving northeast at 20 mph.
-HAZARD...Winds around 40 mph.
+Effective: 2023-02-11 01:45:00 EST Expires: 2023-02-11 03:15:00 EST Urgency: Expected Severity: Minor Certainty: Observed Instruction: If outdoors, consider seeking shelter inside a building.
+Target Area: Coastal Levy; Inland Levy A strong thunderstorm will impact portions of Levy County through 315 AM EST At 233 AM EST, Doppler radar was tracking a strong thunderstorm 15 miles southwest of Williston Highlands, or 16 miles southwest of Bronson, moving northeast at 40 mph.
+HAZARD...Winds in excess of 40 mph.
 SOURCE...Radar indicated.
 IMPACT...Gusty winds could knock down tree limbs and blow around unsecured objects.
-Locations impacted include Jacksonville International Arpt, Yulee and Nassau Village-Ratliff.
+Locations impacted include Williston, Bronson, Williston Highlands, East Bronson, Williston Municipal Airport, Otter Creek and Lebanon.
 MAX HAIL SIZE...0.00 IN MAX WIND GUST...40 MPH

 Comments / 0